Michigan Heritage Park: Civil War Camp: 1861–65

 The battle at Fort Sumter in April 1861 started the American Civil War.
 Michigan sent 90,000 men to the war effort.
 About 15,000 died with over 9,000 due to disease.
 These men fought in many other states and spent a significant amount of time in camps like the one portrayed here.
 The camps were often dirty with poor hygiene.
 The recreated private's quarters is typical of a winter camp that enlisted Michigan soldiers lived in.

 Some of the wooden structure reproductions were in fact no larger than a dog house.
 Two grown men shared the small space.
 Other aspects of military life shown at this stop include the soldiers' food rations, their uniforms, and examples of their off-duty activities.

 Logging Shanty: 1880

-From 1841–1900 was the golden era of lumbering in Michigan.
+From 1841 to 1900 was the golden era of lumbering in Michigan.
 Virtually all the virgin timber was logged off.
 This exhibit shows a logging shanty that housed the lumberjacks.
 When a nearby tract of forest was cleared, this building was torn down and rebuilt in a new location.

 This exhibit showed the work camp conditions of Michigan in the early 1880s.
 They showed what the lumberjacks ate, how they were dressed, and their work they had to do.
 Some attendees even participate at a two-man saw demonstration.
 The young children are encouraged to climb into one of the bunk beds and also to play checkers as the lumberjacks would have done in the evening.